 Now for some serious, steady stirring action.
 With a good wooden spoon or a spatula, keep going at it, adding your hot stock one ladleful at a time (we put the mushroom soak juices into the stock), this will loosen any starch from the rice and create a lovely smooth texture.
 Once the stock has evaporated and the rice is hissing slightly, its time for another ladleful.

 The rice should take around 15-20 minutes to cook, you want it ‘al dente’.
-Just before the rice is cooked (try some between your teeth, it should not be chalky, but still firm in the middle) take it off the heat and stir in your cheese and if you like, a knob of butter and season with sea salt and fresh pepper.
+Just before the rice is cooked (try some between your teeth, it should not be chalky, but still firm in the middle) take it off the heat and stir in your cheese and if you like, glug of nice olive oil and season with sea salt and fresh pepper.
 This is where the real richness kicks in.
-Put a lid on and leave warming for 5-10minutes to come together.
+Put a lid on and leave for 5 minutes to come together.

 Pronto!
 Hot flat bowls are best.
-We topped ours with some runner beans from garden, a little herb and a slight drizzle of white truffle oil.
+We topped ours with some runner beans from garden, a little more herb.

 We Love It!